Pultti/ATMSimulator/README.md

-# group_1
+NWA - Nerds with Attitude

-# This is bank simulation project for OAMK software engineering project course.
+This is a bank simulation project for OAMK's software engineering project course.
-# Backend has been made with mysql, vscode and postman.
-Frontend has been made with qt creator.
-# Made by:
+No Copyright

+We've invested many hours into this group project and appreciate your cooperation.
+If you choose to clone this project, please fork it so that we can all learn from the process.
+Technology Stack

+    Backend: MySQL, VSCode, Postman
+    Frontend: Qt Creator

+Contributors

-Henri Mustakangas, Login
+    Henri Mustakangas: Login
-Toni Isopoussu, Withdraw, Account Transfer
+    Toni Isopoussu: Withdraw, Account Transfer
-Niko Matilainen,
+    Niko Matilainen: Cant remember
-Eelis Keränen
+    Eelis Keränen: Cant remember
-Jyri Karhu.
-History
+    Jyri Karhu: History